mono/website/docs/about-mono/supported-platforms/osx.md

 32 and 64 bit support
 ---------------------

-The Mono packages published on this web site provide a 32-bit Mono VM.
+The Mono packages published on this web site provide both a 32-bit and a 64-bit Mono VM.

-Support for 64-bit VMs as of Mono 2.10 is only available if you build Mono from source code and install your own copy of the VM.
-In the future we will ship both mono and mono64 binaries for our users.
+Starting from Mono 5.2 the `mono` command defaults to 64-bit, you can use the `--arch=32/64` switch to control the bitness.

-The 64 bit support has a few limitations today which is why we have not entirely switched to it:
+The 64 bit support has a few limitations today:

 -   Our Windows.Forms implementation uses Carbon, and as such, it would not work with a 64-bit Mono.
--   MonoDevelop uses Carbon for its menu integration so it would not run on a 64-bit VM.
--   MonoMac bindings have not been ported to 64 bits.

-Supporting 64-bit Mono across the board would also require us to ship a 64-bit Gtk+ stack and that would increase the download size for most users.

 Building Client Applications
 ----------------------------